National Fire Chiefs Council (Arson Reduction Strategy 2019 – 2022):

 Those responsible for the fire safety within a building that they own or manage are literally playing with fire if they condone or ignore this issue.

-Fitting secure by design letter/mailbox products from IdealGuard™ range will ensure the letter plate superb security against all nomenclature of potential threats without impediment to mail deliveries.
+Fitting secure by design letter/mailbox products from IdealGuard™ range will ensure the letterbox superb security against all nomenclature of potential threats without impediment to mail deliveries.